 Free Parking at Hotels on the Vegas Strip

-There was a time when all hotels on the Vegas Strip offered unlimited free parking, but the vast majority now charge all guests and non-guests for parking when you stay longer than an hour.
+Many hotels charge all guests and non-guests for parking when you stay longer than an hour.
 Guests will have the parking fee charged to their hotel rooms.
 Non-guests collect a ticket when arriving at the garage, and pay at the gate when leaving.

-There are still a few exceptional hotels still offer free parking.
+Beyond the MGM, Caesars and Cosmopolitan resorts, the list of hotels that offer free parking is growing.
 The Venetian and the Palazzo offer both free valet parking and self-parking.
-You'll also have no trouble finding a spot on one of the eight floors in the garage at the Hard Rock and the Hard Rock Hotel Tower.
-In addition, you can find free self-parking spots all hours of the day at the Tropicana, SLS, Stratosphere, Casino Royale, and Treasure Island.
+In addition, you can find free self-parking spots all hours of the day at the Tropicana, Sahara, Stratosphere, Casino Royale, and Treasure Island.

-Circus-Circus offers free self-parking, while valet rates start at $10 per hour.
+Circus-Circus has always offered free self-parking, while valet rates start at $10 per hour.
 If you're making a quick stop along the Strip, parking at the Cosmopolitan is free for the first hour, and then $7 for up to four hours.

 Free Parking at Shopping Malls on the Vegas Strip

 You might not have come to the Vegas Strip to shop, but shopping malls can be the perfect place to snag a free spot.
 Find a spot at the Shoppes at Mandalay Place (between Mandalay Bay and the Luxor), the Shops at Crystals (in front of Aria and Vdara) and Fashion Show Mall (across the street from Wynn-Encore).
 Of course, parking at shopping malls is self-park only.